InnerSourceCommons/InnerSourcePatterns/TRUSTED-COMMITTERS.md

 A handful of individuals are currently the technical GitHub Admins for this repository.
 This includes most members of the InnerSource Commons' #tech-infra team and members of the [InnerSource Commons GitHub Organization](https://github.com/innersourcecommons).

 However, please channel working group-specific requests through the trusted committers.

+## References

+* Our trusted committer process was inspired by [this](https://tech.europace.de/voting-in-new-trusted-committers/).